Ezequiel Duran Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.63 team ERA ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.60).

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (155 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (156 total, 1.2 per game).

-- Cecconi (0-0) pitches for the Diamondbacks to make his third start of the season.

-- In his last time out on Wednesday, the righty tossed four innings against the Colorado Rockies, allowing two earned runs while surrendering four hits.
+- In his last time out on Friday, the righty tossed 6 1/3 innings against the San Diego Padres, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.